aduranb/number_pi/docs/Project Architecture.md

 4. I can rearrange the precision at will; that is, I can set the number of decimals of a LongDecimal after instantiation.
 5. I can apply abs() to the LongDecimal.
 6. I can draw comparisons between LongDecimals (>, >=, <, <=, ==).
+7. print(LongDecimal) must return a string format of the number, encapsulating the data structure so that it resembles a normal float.

 Let's have a look at each of these features one by one with references to the class stored in `longdecimals.py`.
+An exhaustive test suite for this requirements can be found [here](https://github.com/ohduran/number_pi/blob/master/2.0/test-longdecimals.py).

 #### LongDecimal contains ciphers and a sign-defining boolean